andrewchilds/overcast/README.md

 ## Contributing

-Contributions are very welcome.
+Contributions are welcome.
 If you've got an idea for a feature or found a bug, please [open an issue](https://github.com/andrewchilds/overcast/issues).
-If you're a developer and want to help make Overcast better, [open a pull request](https://github.com/andrewchilds/overcast/pulls) with your changes.
+If you're a developer and want to help improve Overcast, [open a pull request](https://github.com/andrewchilds/overcast/pulls) with your changes.

 ## Roadmap

-- Linode support
 - AWS EC2 support
+- More comprehensive script/recipe library
-- Better test coverage
+- More test coverage
-- Improved script library bundle

 ## License